aaron1729/human-jukebox/README.md

     ```
     where `[your root URL]` includes the `http` or `https` and ends without a slash.

 1. In the root folder of your cloned repo, run `npm run bundle-frontend` and `npm run bundle-backend`.
-(Inside of `dist`, the former will create the files `bundle-frontend.js` and `index.html` while the latter will create the file `bundle-backend.js` -- all via Webpack.)
+(Inside of `/dist`, the former will create the files `bundle-frontend.js` and `index.html` while the latter will create the file `bundle-backend.js` -- all via Webpack.)

 1. On your server, create a dedicated root folder for Human Jukebox.
 Within it, create directories called `client` and `server`.